Fit a truncated Functional Generalized Linear Model

 - Y

-vector of response.
-Each row is an observed scalar response, which is continous for family="gaussian" and binary (i.e. 0 and 1) for family="binomal".- X.curves
+- n-by-- 1vector of response.
+Each row is an observed scalar response, which is continous for family="gaussian" and binary (i.e. 0 and 1) for family="binomal".

-matrix of functional predictors.
-Each row is an observation vector atp
+- n-by-- pmatrix of functional predictors.
+Each row is an observation vector at- pfinite points on- [0,T]for some- T>0.

-matrix of scalar predictors.
-Binary variable should be coded as numeric rather than factor.- grid
+- (optional) - n-by-- smatrix of scalar predictors.
+Binary variable should be coded as numeric rather than factor.

-.
-If not specified, an equally spaced sequence of length p between 0 and 1 will be used.- family
+- A sequence of - ppoints at which- Xis recorded, including both boundaries- 0and- T. If not specified, an equally spaced sequence of length p between 0 and 1 will be used.

 - degree